ujjwal404/cli-tictactoe/README.md

 # CLI-TicTacToe

-A tictactoe game for cli madein Nodejs.
+A tictactoe game for cli made in Nodejs.
 To play it in your terminal run :
 ```
 npx cli-tictactoe
 ```